 Whether you’ve lived in the Township of Puslinch your entire life, or you’ve just recently moved in, we know how important your property is to you.
-Below you’ll find a list of the services that the Township provides to its property owners.
+The Township of Puslinch’s Welcome package will provide you with a one stop shop for important information about our services.

 Don’t see what you’re looking for?

 It may be handled by a different level of government.
 See a list of who does what on our Utilities and Services page.